-I already opened a bug and written on newsgroup about this specfic scenario, but I still haven’t received an answer.
+I already opened a bug and written on newsgroup about this specific scenario, but I still haven’t received an answer.
 This morning I met Chris Webb in Munich (I’m attending SQL Pass Europe) and he told me that one year ago someone of MS told him that it’s an unsupported scenario.
-It would be good to have a comment more or less official from someone of MS, because at this time the behavious of SSAS is very disappointing (you could design a model that really give you wrong data).
+It would be good to have a comment more or less official from someone of MS, because at this time the behaviour of SSAS is very disappointing (you could design a model that really give you wrong data).
 The following is the description of the scenario.

 I just posted a bug on this, anyway I’d like to know your opinion: is the “cascading many-to-may dimensions” a supported scenario?

 If I define two cascading many-to-many dimensions, the higher aggregation dimension doesn’t work well and doesn’t crossjoin measures with other dimensions.

 You have a fact table (Sales) that links a Products dimension.

 Each product has one or more Categories.

 If you define a model of this, Cube wizard doesn’t model well (should it be another bug?), but if you manually define relations between dimensions and fact table (and fact-less fact tables), Analysis Services doesn’t warn you about a possibly unsupported scenario.
 So I think it should works, but it doesn’t.